zain18jan2000/Face-Recognition-based-Attendance-System/README.md

   3- <b>README.md</b> which you are reading.<br>

   <h1>How to implement ?</h1>
   Create a folder named 'images' at the same location where you have kept the python files mentioned above.
-In this folder you will create sub folders, each having the the images of the of a persons whom you want the program to recognize.
+In this folder you will create sub folders, each having the images of the one person whom you want the program to recognize.
 Each folder should have 3-4 images.
 Change the names of subfolder to the names of the people to be identified.
   Now first run <b>Feature_extractor.py</b>.
 This will takes some time and provide you a file named <b> face_enc </b> containing the features extracted from the the images.
 This file will be used by <b>attendace.py</b>.
 Now run attendace.py to real time implementation of Face-Recognition-based-Attendance-System.
 If a person recognized by the program then his/her name and time of recognization will be stored in <b> record.csv </b>.
-You don't need this file, program will create this file itself and will keep maintaining the attendance data in it. <br>
+You don't need to create this file, program will itself create this file and will keep maintaining the attendance data in it. <br>
  To further understand the working of program, just go through the code files and read the comments in it.